 The Gifted Cluster Model

-The Gifted Cluster model provides services to identified students by allowing the RTG to “push in” to the classroom and collaborate with teachers through CLTs and individual planning sessions.
+The Gifted Cluster model provides services to identified students by allowing the AAC to “push in” to the classroom and collaborate with teachers through CLTs and individual planning sessions.
 Using this model, GT identified students are placed in Gifted Cluster classrooms with intellectual peers.
-The classroom teacher, with the support of the RTG, is the primary provider for Gifted Services.
+The classroom teacher, with the support of the AAC, is the primary provider for Gifted Services.

 Advantages of this model include: